 Connect a 9 Volt Battery Across the 33 Volt Zener Diode to Test.

-The series of pictures above show the steps involved in using the Pickit-3 programming software from Microchip to program the PIC18F6722 CPU.
+The series of pictures above show the steps involved in using the PICKitPlus programming software from PICKitPlus Team to program the PIC18F6722 CPU.

 If you first bring up the software and it does not correctly read the chip ID as a "PIC18F6722" (as pictured in the first of the nine pictures above) then there is something wrong with the CPU hardware section of the PCB or the settings in the programming software are not correct.